 Figure 2 provides an illustrative example for how the triple difference model makes identification of disaster assistance more robust.
 The figure plots the mean credit card debt levels separately for the hit and nearby individuals for aid and no-aid tornadoes.
 The means are plotted with respect to the number of quarters since the tornado.
-It would be wrong to simply compare the hit areas for the tornadoes where victims did and did not receive disaster assistance.
-Doing so would lead to a biased causal estimate due to the downward trend in credit card balances in hit areas that receive assistance.
+It would be wrong to simply compare the hit areas for the tornadoes where victims did and did not receive disaster assistance (the solid triangles and solid circles).
+Doing so would lead to a biased causal estimate due to the downward pre-tornado trend in credit card balances in hit areas that receive assistance.
 Differencing with the nearby groups provides a way of controlling for divergent pre-existing trends among the two groups hit by a tornado.